bapatlasreekalyan/MediaWiki/Ansible/Apache_Setup/README.md

-A simple Ansible role for installing and configuring the Apache web server
+Ansible role for creating and installing apache server